openmod/openmod-docs/content/development-guide/services.md

     {
         VehicleClearerPlugin plugin = pluginAccessor.Instance;

-        // Services live in the global OpenMod scope, which does not provide a IStringLocalizer.
+        // Services live in the global OpenMod scope, which does not provide an IStringLocalizer.
         // Since IStringLocalizer does not exist in this scope, we have to use the plugins scope. m_StringLocalizer = plugin.Lifetime.Resolve<IStringLocalizer>();
         m_Logger = logger;